hyperledger/indy-hipe/derivative-networks.md

-# Improvement Proposals for Networks Built on Indy
+# Enhancement Proposals for Networks Built on Indy

 Indy is only a technology stack; putting Indy into production on a live network is a separate and significant effort of its own.
 Such work requires thoughtful